Protect livestock from heat and cold

 - how much information about shelters was available.

-Shelter is part of good farming and the research found that while some farmers thought their shelter could be better, they had other, more urgent demands on their time and resources.
+Providing shelter is part of good farming practice and the research found that while some farmers thought their shelter could be better, they had other, more urgent demands on their time and resources.

 The research report and summary

 Expectations of pastoral animal shelter among farmers, stakeholders and the general public [PDF, 3.2 MB]